awsdocs/amazon-cloudfront-developer-guide/doc_source/popular-objects-report.md

 The value of the **Hits** column as a percentage of the value of the **Requests** column\.

 **Bytes from Misses**
-The number of bytes served to viewers for objects that were not in the applicable edge cache at the time of the request\.
+The number of bytes served to viewers for objects that were not in the edge cache at the time of the request\.
 In CloudFront access logs, **Bytes from Misses** is the sum of the values in the `sc-bytes` column for requests for which the value of `x-edge-result-type` is `Miss`\.

 **Total Bytes**
 The total number of bytes that CloudFront served to viewers in response to all requests for the object for all HTTP methods\.
 In CloudFront access logs, **Total Bytes** is the sum of the values in the `sc-bytes` column for all of the requests during the same time period\.